simonhdickson/committor/USAGE.md

-# Commitor Usage Guide
+# Committor Usage Guide

-This guide shows you how to use Commitor to automatically generate conventional commit messages.
+This guide shows you how to use Committor to automatically generate conventional commit messages.

 ## Quick Start